validity-check/recipe-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.2.

 ## Reproduce
 To reproduce locally, you need to have [Node js](nodejs.org) installed.
-You also need to have the Angular CLI (Command Line Interface) installed (with `npm install @angular/cli -g`).
+If you have [Git](https://git-scm.com), you can reproduce with `git clone https://github.com/validity-check/recipe-app`.You also need to have the Angular CLI (Command Line Interface) installed (with `npm install @angular/cli -g`).
 Open a command prompt in the folder where the clone of this repo is extracted, and run `npm install`.

 ## Development server